wp-plugins/eshop-shipping-extension/readme.txt

 = I want to offer free Domestic shipping for purchases over a certain amount.
 How do I do that? =

 eShop supports free shipping for purchases of a given total price under Settings->eShop->Discounts.
-However, you cannot specify the location without installing another of UseStrict's plugins: eshop-free-shipping-locations-lite or eshop-free-shipping-locations-pro.
+However, you cannot specify the location without installing another of UseStrict's plugins:
+[eshop-free-shipping-locations-lite](http://wordpress.org/extend/plugins/eshop-free-shipping-locations-lite/) or eshop-free-shipping-locations-pro (coming soon).
 The Lite version checks the client's state against the state the admin specified as being eligible for free shipping - regardless of the amount spent.
 The Pro version gives you more flexibility:

 * Select multiple countries/states